 Buyers tend to make shallow judgments about your company at first glance.
 These judgments are nearly impossible to override.
 You can use analytics like graphs and charts to provide a brief, attractive snapshot of the profitability, financials, and other vital aspects of your business.
 This could be complemented with a detailed report that captures all the business complexities.

 Business people should be well-versed in touting the strengths of their business.
 Still, it is important to tailor this strength according to the type of buyer you are conversing with.
 It is because each buyer has a unique approach and gets triggered by a different variable.
-For instance, a strategic buyer will examine a distinct aspect of the business as compared to a private equity group, which will look to increase EBITDA.
+For instance, a strategic buyer will examine a distinct aspect of the business and company as compared to a private equity group, which will look to increase EBITDA.

 Moreover, it is advisable not to conceal any weakness your company may have.
 In today’s day and age, buyers analyze every micro bit of the business.
 Buyers will not agree to buy without due diligence, so they are highly likely to uncover any weakness you are trying to hide.
-You can ask your investment banker to craft a thoughtful commentary on weaknesses like management gap, single-source supplier, or customer concentration.
+You can ask your investment banker to craft a thoughtful commentary on weaknesses like management gaps, single-source supplier, or customer concentration.
 This will pacify the buyer’s concern and mitigate its impact on valuation.

 You can adopt any of the following marketing approaches to communicate what your business has to offer to the parties who have the financial wherewithal along with the willingness to buy your business.
 Using all of these approaches simultaneously will help you maximize business valuations.

 In this approach, you can compile a comprehensive list of people who fall into the above-defined category.
 This can be done by looking into M&A databases or conducting secondary research on the industry.
-A combination of both can also be executed,

 This is an old-fashioned way to distribute the teaser of your business through a relevant online social network of M&A participants.
 Unlike in the other approaches, the M&A advisor will not critically examine every prospective purchaser before reaching out to him.
 This may put the quality at stake.
 Moreover, you may never be able to craft a list of all the potential purchasers despite the amount of diligence you put into market research.
 Some people having an interest in your business may lack the financial capacity when you are marketing, or it can be the other way around.
 However, this approach does help to uncover covert buyers